 The event also featured a fireside chat with Indianapolis sports icons Tamika Catchings and Marlin Jackson and the premier of a video highlighting the work of Christel House Indianapolis and KIPP Indy Public Schools through the lens of how deep community partnerships have contributed to those networks’ success.

-EmpowerED Families launched in 2021 through one of The Mind Trust’s Educator Entrepreneur Fellowships.
+EmpowerED Families launched in 2021 through one of The Mind Trust’s Education Entrepreneur Fellowships.

 Their mission is to connect with Indianapolis parents, families, community and school leaders to help build parent power and activate change.
 EmpowerED Families rallies behind the strengths of parents to weave together the home, school, and community to fight for high quality education.